freetonik/Quantum-Computing-For-Software-Engineers/manuscript/book.md

 ## Chapter 1.
 Gaming die

 If you need to explain regular (classical) computers to a layman, you can come up with pretty good analogies.
-You can think of a robotic person who, like a computer, performs commands exactly and precisely.
+You can think of a robotic person who, like a computer, performs commands in an exact, precise fashion.
 Or a calculator that does things you can do in your head or with a pen and paper.
 It's a lot more difficult to come up with an intuitive analogy for quantum computers because they are so utterly alien to everything we're used to.

 But I do have one analogy that served me quite well in the past.
 It is very remote and very wishy-washy, but I believe it can help build a bit of an intuition.

 Imagine you have an unsorted array of numbers.
 Your goal is to find the index of a particular number.
 For example, of number `12` in array `[18, 96, 12, 33, 19, 74]`.

-Classical computer science says that the best we can do in this case is to just try.
+Classical computer science says that the best we can do in this case is to just try one by one.
 Array being unsorted means we can't use any heuristics or optimizations like binary search.
 If we're really unlucky, the number we're looking for will be the last number we check, so at worst we're gonna perform `N` comparisons (6 in our case).

 Now consider a 6-sided gaming die.
 The one used in simple board games like Monopoly.
 We throw it and say "whatever it gives, that would be the answer".
 This is useless.
 We're just generating random numbers.
 If the gaming die is fair (balanced), repeating this exercise should generate a roughly equal distribution between number 1,2,3,4,5, and 6.

 ![Fair gaming die produces an equal probability distribution of 6 numbers](resources/Ch1_gaming_die_equal_prob.png)

-This is a "quantum computer" that is not calibrated well, and the program you have written for it is not well written.
+This is a "quantum computer" that is not calibrated well, and the program for it is not well written.

 Now take a leap of faith with me and consider this magical development where we take this gaming die and modify it in subtle ways.
-We add a bit of material here and there, cut a tiny piece off of some corners, and make it overall not balanced, unfair.
+We add a bit of material here and there, cut a tiny piece off of some corners, and make it overall unbalanced, unfair.
 And we do it in a way that is somehow connected to the shape of the problem - the array of numbers at hand.
 We aren't trying to make the die fall on the correct answer directly, because we don't know the correct answer.
 But we do know some properties of the array, some deeply mathematical relationships between the numbers, something about the shape of them.
 And we follow some esoteric mathematical and physical algorithm that tells us how to modify the gaming die accordingly.

 Then we throw the die again, many many times.
 It is still random, but... less random.
 It gravitates towards one particular number, and it turns out it's the correct answer!